ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 tabbing order in Adobe InDesign is the Articles Panel, and Tag Panel for structure—headings, paragraphs, images.
-I made sure that the source document had no typos or errors, and that it complied to the accessibility experience _before exporting to interactive PDF_ to minimize repairs in subsequent steps.
+I made sure that the source document had no typos or errors, and that it complied to the accessibility experience _before exporting to an interactive PDF_ to minimize repairs in subsequent steps.

 I find the following tutorials helpful in creating the InDesign interactive source document: